Alumni Project 100

 Payments can be made in one of three ways:

 Mailing a check payable to Northwood University with Alumni Project 100 written in the memo line.

-To pay by credit card click here: NU Alumni Project 100.
+To pay by credit card or direct debit click here: NU Alumni Project 100.

 STUDENTS - HOW TO SUBMIT A PROPOSAL

 The Northwood University’s Alumni Project 100 will accept proposals for funding from registered student organizations (RSO’s) or Northwood University Departments.